 Dr. Won has mainly taught mathematics methods courses in the Multiple Subject Credential Program, where she emphasizes the development of conceptual understanding, productive disposition, and communication in mathematics.
-Dr. Won’s courses integrate clinical work and develop high leverage practices such as eliciting and interpreting student thinking, and effective modeling and explaining.
-Dr. Won has also developed a year-long residency pathway for Bilingual and Education Specialist candidates with partnering school districts and is currently coordinating the Stan State Warriors Teach!
-Residency.
+Dr. Won’s courses integrate clinical work and develop high-leverage practices such as eliciting and interpreting student thinking, and effective modeling and explaining.
+Dr. Won has also developed a year-long residency pathway for Bilingual and Education Specialist candidates with partnering school districts.

 Her research interests include feedback on new teacher practice and strengthening clinical segments of teaching preparation.
 She is also interested in ongoing improvement science and work towards preparing teacher candidates who are equipped to pursue equity and restorative justice.